dollarshaveclub/node-auto-repair-operator/README.md

 # node-auto-repair-operator

-A Kubernetes operator that can repair problematic nodes
+A Kubernetes operator that can repair problematic Kubernetes nodes.